jeanjacquesvs-git/coin-swap-search-ai/README.md

 # Coin Swap Search AI

-This project implements a state-space search solution for a coin arrangement puzzle using heuristic-guided search.
+This project implements a state-space search solution for a coin arrangement puzzle using a heuristic-guided search called A* search.

 The objective is to rearrange blue and red coins into a target configuration by applying valid moves while efficiently exploring the state space.